-The Risk Department of KBC Securities Services may, at its discretion, specify the securities that are considered for their cash equivalent and separated out as margin.
-Initially, the preference is to block securities for their cash equivalent rather than separating out cash.
+The Risk Department of KBC Securities Services may, at its discretion, designate the securities to be considered for their cash equivalent and segregated as collateral.
+Initially, blocking securities for their monetary equivalent is preferred to cash segregation.

 Any change in the portfolio composition results in a new margin calculation and possible increase in the margin.
 These changes could , for instance, result from: